CPT-Jack-A-Castle/chminer/README.md

-# chminer
-CH Miner BotNet - Hide Miner RAT and Clipper
+## CH Miner BotNet - Hide Miner RAT and Clipper

-Hidden miner that can mine any currency by working with widely used console miners.
+#  Hidden miner that can mine any currency by working with widely used console miners.
 Simple informative and convenient control panel, easy setup.

 ![Image alt](https://img4.teletype.in/files/3a/95/3a95e637-a6df-4bbc-8ab0-f2ffb507fd52.png)